 On our first 20km of bike touring on Bulgarian soil we kept looking out for two robust wooden sticks.
 We have read about the wild dogs in Bulgaria and Romania a lot.
 We have heard stories about cyclists who have been chased by a dozen of barking dogs and others who have been bitten in the calve by rabid dogs.
 As we weren’t successful finding good sticks on the street, we took a rest day to organise our dog defence in a small town.
 Matt got a big wooden rolling pin and I got a little handheld gadget which makes a high pitched sound.
 The sound is supposed to hurt dogs in their ears.
 So far we have only used our weapons three times.
 We experienced that it is best to stop and face the dogs.
 They love chasing, so riding on is not a good idea.

 I remember one dog that made a poor attempt trying to attack us.
 He jumped directly in front of my bike and I rode straight over him.
 I didn’t really pay attention, heard something bark and then felt my bike being stopped by something soft.
-I left the poor white dog with a tyre mark over his belly.
+I left the poor white dog with a tyre mark over his belly and thankfully he seemed unharmed.
 Probably we were lucky, but we found that the dog situation in Bulgaria and Romania is not as scary as the stories we have heard.

 The Danube river marks the border between Bulgaria and Romania.
 On both sides of the river the Eurovelo 6 (one of 17 European bike trails) can be found.
 Every summer the Eurovelo 6 leads hundreds of bike tourers from the spring of the Danube in Germany all the way to Romania where it meets the Black Sea.
 The good thing about these trails is that they are well marked with blue arrows.
 This gave us a great break from working out our route day by day, how we normally do it.